-Concept 1: Money Doesn’t Grow on Trees
+Key Financial Concept 1: Money Doesn’t Grow on Trees

-Concept 2: Making Smart Money Choices
+Key Financial Concept 2: How to Make Smart Money Choices

 You can help your kids learn this financial concept by encouraging them to split their money into two categories: spending and saving.
 You can also help them prioritize the items they want to spend their money on and help them set savings goals for the items they can’t yet afford.
 This helps them understand how to make their money work for both short term and long term goals.